rfhs/challengectl/README.md

 - [ ] Add support for multiple TX frontends per device
 - [ ] Add frequency limits and device args per TX frontend for different amp/filter/antenna setups
 - [ ] Implement WebUI
+- [ ] Create a multihost mode with a runner that can query a controller
+  - [ ] Create "API" to communicate between runner and controller
+  - [ ] Sync flags and wav files from controller to runner

 # challengectl
 Queues challenges and gr-osmosdr radios to transmit for the RFCTF